openmls/openmls/book/src/user_manual/create_key_package.md

 # Key Packages

-The MLS protocol is designed in a way that allows members to be added to groups without the said members being online (because more generally: MLS communication is entirely designed to be asynchronous).
+The MLS protocol is designed to be asynchronous: It allows members to be added to groups without said members being online.

 The general flow is like this: